m-fleury/isabelle-snippets/README.md

 ## Known Issues

-+ No all abbreviation used by Isabelle/jEdit is supported.
++ No all abbreviation used by Isabelle/jEdit are supported.
-+ We don't support the abbreviation headers.
++ We don't support the abbreviation specified in the theory headers.

 ## Release Notes

-A first released is planned soon.
+### Version 0.0.1

+This is the very first version.
+It was shared by email.